syncfusion-content/maui-docs/MAUI/TextInputLayout/Container-Type.md

 ## Filled

 The background of the input view will be filled with container color, and its stroke (at the bottom edge) color and thickness will be changed based on its states.
-It can be enabled by setting the `ContainerType` property to `Filled`.
+It can be enabled by setting the `ContainerType` property to `Filled.`

 {% tabs %}